openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 >
-Iâ€™ll be the first to tell you I am close to clueless about business trends.
-Anyone whoâ€™s ever read [my reaction to the Novell-Microsoft agreement](http://metaverse.wordpress.com/2006/11/02/suse-windows-dual-booting-to-get-easier/) can figure that out pretty quickly.
+I’ll be the first to tell you I am close to clueless about business trends.
+Anyone who’s ever read [my reaction to the Novell-Microsoft agreement](http://metaverse.wordpress.com/2006/11/02/suse-windows-dual-booting-to-get-easier/) can figure that out pretty quickly.
-That said, itâ€™s been a week since Attachmate â€œagreed to acquireâ€ (amazing phrase, that) Novell, the parent company of the SUSE Linux products, and unquestionably a major sponsor of the [openSUSE community](http://www.opensuse.org).
+That said, it’s been a week since Attachmate “agreed to acquire” (amazing phrase, that) Novell, the parent company of the SUSE Linux products, and unquestionably a major sponsor of the [openSUSE community](http://www.opensuse.org).

-Since then, thereâ€™s been a fair amount of activity among the openSUSE faithful:
+Since then, there’s been a fair amount of activity among the openSUSE faithful:

 >
 >